 This popular 2½-day course is aimed at getting all participants to be competent at navigating in difficult and trackless terrains.
 It includes theory, a navigation-training manual to keep, and multiple walks based from the Lodge to really test out your new knowledge and skills.
 We will be accessing some of the wilderness areas and potentially navigating through rainforest.
 The course begins on the first night and has two full days following, and is particularly suited to a weekend.

-Cost: $250 per person - Includes camping fees (*participants only) [cabins or homesteads can be booked at extra cost], any ropes required for walks, all first aid equipment, navigation training manual and public liability insurance.
+Cost: $250 per person - Includes hut accommodation OR camping fees (*participants only), any ropes required for walks, all first aid equipment, navigation training manual and public liability insurance.

 Requirement for group numbers: 4- 10 people

 Start Time: Decided upon booking

 Duration of Activity: 1 night + 2 full days

 What to bring: Water bottle, hat, sunscreen, any medication and wear comfortable closed-in shoes.

 Fitness Requirement: This is a course that takes you on walks which require a solid fitness level and the ability to carry a day-pack with equipment and personal gear.